GogoZin/Sockskull/README.md

 # THIS PROJECT JUST A DEMO

-Just A Simple Script Show How To Bypass Low CF
+Just A Simple Script Show You How To Use Socks To Dos

-Usage : python3 cfbypass.py (url) (threads)
+Usage : python3 socksdos.py (url) (thread) (sockslist.txt)

-GOGOZIN 2019/7/30
+GOGOZIN 2019/8/20